Skip to main content

 • Watch for a sore that does not heal – it may bleed or form a crust.

-• Check your nails for a dark band.
-Check with your doctor if you see changes, such as if the dark band begins to spread.
+• Check your finger and toenails for a dark band.
+It is especially important to check with your doctor if the dark band begins to spread.

 When skin cancer is found early, it can be treated more easily.

-Sometimes skin cancer can look like a dark patch on your palm or the bottom of your foot.
+A skin cancer called acral lentiginous melanoma can look like a dark patch on your palm or the bottom of your foot.
 Or it can look like a dark band under your nail.

 If you notice a change on your skin, see your doctor.
 Don't wait until the change looks like the more advanced skin cancers in these photos.